Yakgwa: Research and further developments

-A report released by the food science and biotechnology department in Inha University, South Korea researched effects of Jupcheong (soaking syrup) with and without ginger powder in the yakgwa recipe and then storing it for a few weeks.
-The dough pieces were deep fried in soy bean oil at 90 to 150 °C, soaked in syrup with and without ginger powder, and lastly stored at 30 °C in the dark for 8 weeks.
+A report released by the food science and biotechnology department in Inha University, South Korea researched the effects of jupcheong with and without ginger powder on the lipids and antioxidants of yakgwa.
+The dough pieces were deep fried in soybean oil at 90 to 150 °C, soaked in syrup with and without ginger powder, and lastly stored at 30 °C in the dark for 8 weeks.
 It was found that jupcheong, especially with ginger, could improve the lipid oxidative stability of yakgwa by higher protection of tocopherols and lignans than polyphenols from degradation, and tocopherols were the most important antioxidants in reducing lipid oxidation of yakgwa.
-The use of ginger powder instead of the traditional ginger juice used in the recipe helps support the lipid oxidative in yakgwa.
-The lipid oxidative in yakgwa deteriorates fat and has other health benefits.
+The use of ginger powder instead of the traditional ginger juice used in the recipe helps support the lipid oxidative in yakgwa; the lipid oxidative in yakgwa deteriorates fat and has other health benefits.

-Additionally, in 2014 the Dong Eui University academic cooperation foundation and Sancheon Korea medicine yakchs patent application for health functional yakgwa.
+Additionally, in 2014 the Dong-Eui University academic cooperation foundation and Sancheon Korea medicine yakchs patent application for health functional yakgwa.
 The Korean intellectual released the following abstract, "The present invention relates to a health functional fried honey cake using medicinal plants and a method for manufacturing the same.
-The health functional fried honey cake according to the present invention is manufactured by being baked in an oven instead of a traditional way using Eucommia, monarchy, Angelica, mulberry leaves, or tea powder, thereby reducing more calories and fat than when fried honey cake is manufactured by the traditional way and improving antioxidant functions, flavor, and health."
+The health functional fried honey cake according to the present invention is manufactured by being baked in an oven instead of a traditional way using Eucommia, monarchy, Angelica, mulberry leaves, or tea powder, thereby reducing more calories and fat than when fried honey cake is manufactured by the traditional way and improving antioxidant functions, flavor, and health".